The dictionaries

 | >qaannat, tq | -#qaannakkut =pivoq: =qajaavoq

-If you give "qajaq" through the push-button [+], you obtain a
+If you give "qajaq" through the push-button [+], you obtain the

 ("i83;213"